 Purposes of Base Salary.
 We utilize base salary as the primary means of providing compensation for performing the essential elements of an executive's job.
-Base salaries are intended to provide a certain level of fixed compensation commensurate with an executive's position, responsibilities, tenure, historical compensation, retention risk and current and expected future contributions to the Company.
+Base salaries are intended to provide a certain level of fixed compensation commensurate with an position. executive's responsibilities, tenure. historical compensation, retention risk and current and expected future contributions to the Company.
 In particular, we set base salaries keeping in mind that we are often recruiting from a fashion and retail marketplace that is not typically found in the Company's hometown of Fort Wayne, Indiana.
-With these principles in mind, base salaries are reviewed at least annually by our Compensation Committee and may be adjusted from time to time based on the results of this review.
-Meridian prepares a report for the Compensation Committee annually that contains an assessment of the executive officers' compensation, including base salary, annual cash incentives and equity-based incentives, relative to comparable positions at the peer group companies.
-In addition, the Compensation Committee reviews the merit scores of each named executive officer's annual performance review which is performed by the Chief Executive Officer.
+With these principles in mind, base salaries are reviewed at least annually by our Committee and may be adjusted from time to time based on the results of this review.
+The Committee reviews annually an assessment of the executive officers' compensation, including base salary, annual cash incentives and equity-based incentives, relative to comparable positions at the peer group companies.
+In addition, the Committee reviews any increases of each named executive officer based on their annual performance review which is performed by the Chief Executive Officer.
 The only exceptions are the Chief Executive Officer, whose annual review is conducted by the Board of Directors, and Ms. Baekgaard, who does not typically receive any annual base salary rate increase.

 Setting Base Salary Levels.
 Our objective is generally to be within a competitive range of the peer group median, on average, for base salaries of our executive officers, including our named executive officers.
 We consider a range of +/-10% around the market median (50th percentile) to be competitive but still capable of recognizing differences among executives.
-In setting base salaries for NEOs, the Committee typically begins with the Company's overall budget for base salary increases, which was a target merit increase of a 2.5% in fiscal 2016, which is then adjusted up or down based upon an employee's performance, any changes in his or her role or responsibility and the median peer group base salary information.
+In setting base salaries for NEOs, the Committee typically begins with the Company's overall budget for base salary increases, which was a target merit increase of a 2.5% in fiscal 2017, which may be adjusted up or down based upon an employee's performance, any changes in his or her role or responsibility and the median peer group base salary information.